Police nab serial thief at Teshie - Graphic Online - | 2016

-A man has been arrested at Teshie Rasta in Accra in connection with a series of thefts from residences while their occupants are away.
+A man has been arrested at Teshie Rasta in Accra in connection with a series of thefts from residencies while their occupants are away.

 The suspect, Rasid Kabiru Aremeyaw, 33, who evaded the police after allegedly brandishing a crowbar, was later arrested with the support of some carpenters who were working on the roof of a building close by.